mnawfal29/Delta_Sysad_TASK01/README.md

 # Delta_Sysad_TASK01
-This is the first talk for Delta Sysad Inductions
+This is the first task for Delta Sysad Inductions